-An LTC uses the property-by-property basis.
+An LTC uses the individual property basis.

 The shareholders must also use this method in their own returns.
 So, if residential deductions for the property exceed the residential income from the property, the shareholder can only use their share of the deductions up to their share of the income from the property.

 Their excess deductions cannot be used against residential income from a property they own directly.

-The Residential property deductions worksheets - IR1226 can be used to calculate the information required to be shown in your return.
+The Residential property deductions worksheets - IR1226 can be used to help calculate the figures required to be entered in your return.
+You can print a copy off our website ird.govt.nz/forms-guides